 For example, there is so much that healthcare leaders can learn from FinTech.
 With apps like Mint, you get a very accurate picture of your financial health in just seconds.
 While your physical health is a little more challenging than finances, applying similar tools like an easy-to-use dashboard, virtual assistants and generally simplifying the healthcare process are a few great ways to improve the healthcare experience and develop engagement loyalty.

 Healthcare is a hospitality experience and more people are beginning to realize that.
-From tools like ZocDoc, which helps users pair themselves with the right care provider for their needs to entirely new methods of in-home care delivery (not to mention telehealth), patients have more choice than ever about where they “purchase” health services.
+From tools like ZocDoc, which helps users pair themselves with the right care provider for their needs to entirely new methods of in-home care delivery (not to mention telehealth), patients have more choices than ever about where they “purchase” health services.
 Consider that throughout every touchpoint you have with your patients.

 Design thinking in healthcare: key takeaways to consider